JuanchoGithub/starfleet-ship-creator/README.md

 *   **Advanced Texturing:** Apply detailed, customizable procedural textures to your ship's hull, complete with panel lines and emissive windows.
 *   **Real-time 3D Viewport:** See your creation come to life in a dynamic 3D scene with adjustable lighting and environments.
 *   **Orthographic Views:** Utilize top, front, side, and bottom views for precise adjustments.
-*   **AI-Powered Design (Future):** Use text prompts to generate ship names, backstories, or even entire ship parameter sets with the Gemini API.
 *   **Save & Load:** Save your favorite designs locally in your browser to continue your work later.
 *   **Import & Export:** Share your designs with others by exporting them as JSON files, or export your 3D model as a GLB file for use in other applications.